Battle of Kohima: Japanese retreat

-On 25 May, Sato notified Fifteenth Army HQ that he would withdraw on 1 June, unless his division received supplies.
+On 25 May, Satō notified Fifteenth Army HQ that he would withdraw on 1 June, unless his division received supplies.
 Finally on 31 May, he abandoned Naga Village and other positions north of the road, in spite of orders from Mutaguchi to hang on to his position.
 (For a divisional commander to retreat without orders or permission from his superior was unheard-of in the Japanese Army.)
 This allowed XXXIII Corps to outflank Miyazaki's position on Aradura Spur and begin pushing south.

 Miyazaki's detachment continued to fight rearguard actions and demolish bridges along the road to Imphal, but was eventually driven off the road and forced to retreat eastwards.
-The remainder of the Japanese division retreated painfully south but found very little to eat, as most of what few supplies had been brought forward across the Chindwin had been consumed by other Japanese units, who were as desperately hungry as Sato's men.
-Many of the 31st Division were too enfeebled to drag themselves further south than Ukhrul (near the Sangshak battlefield), where hospitals had been set up, but with no medicines, medical staff or food, or Humine 20 mi south of Ukhrul, where Sato vainly hoped to find supplies.
+The remainder of the Japanese division retreated painfully south but found very little to eat, as most of what few supplies had been brought forward across the Chindwin had been consumed by other Japanese units, who were as desperately hungry as Satō's men.
+Many of the 31st Division were too enfeebled to drag themselves further south than Ukhrul (near the Sangshak battlefield), where hospitals had been set up (but with no medicines, medical staff or food), or Humine 20 mi south of Ukhrul, where Sato vainly hoped to find supplies.

 Indian XXXIII Corps followed up the retreating Japanese.
 The British 2nd Division advanced down the main road, while the 7th Indian Division (using mules and jeeps for most of its transport), moved through the rough terrain east of the road.
 On 22 June, the leading troops of British 2nd Division met the main body of 5th Indian Infantry Division advancing north from Imphal at Milestone 109, 30 mi south of Kohima.
 The siege of Imphal was over, and truck convoys quickly carried vital heavy supplies to the troops at Imphal.

 During the Battle of Kohima, the British and Indian forces had lost 4,064 men, dead, missing and wounded.
-Against this the Japanese had lost 5,764 battle casualties in the Kohima area, and many of the 31st Division subsequently died of disease or starvation, or took their own lives.
+Against this the Japanese had lost at least 5,764 battle casualties in the Kohima area, and many of the 31st Division subsequently died of disease or starvation, or took their own lives.